Apostolic Church of Pentecost: Post-Merger Years (1954-Present)

 Before the merger with ECP, there were approximately 80 churches in the ACOP.
 After the merger, the ACOP experienced an increase in churches.
 In the decade from 1951 to 1961 ACOP had a growth spurt of about 40 new churches (compared to only about 20 in each of the previous three decades).
 From 1960 to 1980, growth went down but this trend was reversed in the late 1970s and early 1980s.
 Since that time there has been positive growth, and there are now about 150 churches a part of ACOP.

 After the merger, ACOP's growth prompted a desire to organize various departments to help stimulate further growth.
 Some of these include: Apostolic Women's Ministries (AWM), Apostolic Youth Ministries (AYM), and the Apostolic Missions Division.
 More recently, there has been a shift away from providing departmental direction, toward making the departments into "resource centers" designed to empower people in their own churches to serve in individualized contexts.
 The main ACOP ministries that serve in this way are described in the section below on Divisional Ministries.

 Divisional Ministries

 Apostolic Women's Ministries

 The role of women in ACOP has always been important.
 Officially, women can hold leadership roles within ACOP, and several have been ordained into the pastorate.
-There is also a formal organization within ACOP that provides venues for women within ACOP to work together to support each other and work on common projects.
-This organization is called Apostolic Women's Ministries (AWM).
+There was also a formal organization within ACOP that provided venues for women within ACOP to work together to support each other and work on common projects.
+This organization was called Apostolic Women's Ministries (AWM).

-Apostolic Youth Ministries International

-The Apostolic Youth Ministries International (AYMI) ministry was founded to serve the youth of ACOP.

-Originally called Apostolic Youth Ministries it was formed at the first ACOP convention after the merger of the ACOP and ECP.
-At that convention it was decided that Stanley Paulson would direct the ministry of AYM.
-Stan was a pastor and alumnus of FGBI.
-One of the earliest activities Stan organized for youth was Bible quizzing, (which is no longer a part of AYMI.)
-Notably he invented a buzzer system that would go off as the youth jumped from their seats.
-The same buzzer system is still used by other church organizations which participate in quizzing to this day.